-When your field sales reps are out on the road, are centrally logging critical customer feedback and updating customer information?
+When your field sales reps are out on the road, are they centrally logging critical customer feedback and updating customer information?
 If they are, where is this information stored?
 Is it available in a reliable and secure location?
 Or stored on personal laptops and handwritten in notebooks?
-Most importantly, do you and the rest of the dealership have access to all this vital information and is it accessibile in real-time?
+Most importantly, do you and the rest of the dealership have access to all this vital information and is it accessible in real-time?

 A centralized CRM system in the cloud is the safest, most accessible location to store information and should be the main source of all critical customer details, insights and interactions.
 Everything you need to know about each wholesale customer in one central location that can be shared easily throughout the dealership.

 Additionally, this allows for better succession planning for your parts team.
 If staff are unavailable or sales reps move on, no customer information is lost.
 Your new parts sales reps will have all the available information they need to start selling immediately and continue building on the relationship between the dealership and your customers from day one.

 Your dealership has a multitude of wholesale customers, so how do your sales reps know which to contact?
 Do they know which customers present the biggest opportunities?
 Do they know who the key decision makers are?